MSCA-COMPOSE/Compression-of-turbulent-flow-data-through-an-extended-space-time-correlation/README.md

 The `FLOW/` directory mirrors the input-data structure used by the workflow.
 The sequence file required by the reduced case is provided in the repository; the raw snapshots and grid are distributed separately through Zenodo because of their size (see `FLOW/README.md`).

-The `STATS/` directory mirrors the output-data structure used by the workflow and is populated with the compressed outputs when the pipeline is run (see `STATS/README.md`).

 ## Installation on an HPC system

 The workflow was developed and tested in a module-based HPC environment using Anaconda, Dask and CuPy.
 The GPU stages require a Python environment with CUDA-aware packages.